 When it comes to handling a fish, and returning it to the sea there are a few simple guidelines to follow that can reduce the stress the fish is under and increase its chances to live to fight another day.
 Try to keep handling fish to a minimum – hot hands shock coldwater fish and often it is this that kills them rather than any actual injuries – whiting are particularly susceptible to this.

-Hopefully it will be possibly to grip the fish securely but gently and remove the hook from its mouth quickly.
+Hopefully, it will be possible to grip the fish securely but gently and remove the hook from its mouth quickly.
 It is then simply a case of placing the unhooked fish back into the water, or dropping it from the lowest point possible if you are fishing from an elevated position.
 Some anglers (for reasons unknown) seem to delight in throwing or launching fish back into the sea.
-They might as well kill and keep the fish as the impact with the water will cause serious damage.
-If small fish are caught on a beach it is a good idea to gently place them past the breaking waves (if possible), as small fish can lack the power to get past theses waves and will simply wash back up on the shore.
+This is unnecessary and harmful to the fish and may well result in its death.
+If small fish are caught on a beach it is a good idea to gently place them past the breaking waves (if safe and possible), as small fish can lack the power to get past theses waves and will simply wash back up on the shore.